coq/coq/doc/sphinx/language/core/records.rst

 .. note:: Records defined with the :cmd:`Record` command are not allowed to be recursive (references to the record's name in the type of its field raises an  error).
-To define recursive records, one can use the :cmd:`Inductive` and :cmd:`CoInductive` commands, resulting in an inductive or co-inductive record.
+To define recursive records, one can use the :cmd:`Inductive` and :cmd:`CoInductive` commands, resulting in an inductive or coinductive record.
-   Definition of mutually inductive or co-inductive records are also allowed, as long as all of the types in the block are records.
+   Definition of mutually inductive or coinductive records are also allowed, as long as all of the types in the block are records.

 .. note:: Induction schemes are automatically generated for inductive records.